MikeMNelhams/MikeMNelhams/README.md

 ### Hi there 👋

-I'm a Machine Learning Engineer with experience in Python, Java and MATLAB, but I enjoy working on C#/Unity GameDev in my spare time.
+I'm a Machine Learning Engineer with experience in Python, Java, C# and MATLAB.
+I enjoy working on C#/Unity GameDev in my spare time.

 Some of my Python past projects: